CBI 5: The Brain: Music

 The soundtrack and score is composed by Jakes Bejoy in his first collaboration with Mammootty.
 The audio rights for the film were bought by Saina.
 For the main theme of the film, Jakes recreated the original theme from the first film composed by Shyam.

 Production

 Filming

-Principal photography commenced on 29 November 2021 at Ernakulam.
+Principal photography commenced on 29 November 2021 in Ernakulam.
 Mammootty joined the sets on 11 December 2021.